kmr1024/Transcription-Whisper-GUI/README.md

 - All transcribed text is **automatically saved** for later use.

 ✅ **That's it!
 Your transcription will be displayed in the app.**

+## **Acknowledgements**
+- Thanks to ChatGPT-4o assisting me with the Python syntaxes
+- Thanks to Whisper - OpenAI's audio transcribing model